WHICH PREMIUM CREDIT CARD IS THE BEST?

 Annual Fees and Credits

 Each card comes with hefty annual fees.
-Chase Sapphire Reserve leads the way at $795, American Express Platinum follows at $695, and the Capital One Venture X is at $395.
+American Express Platinum leads the way at $895, Chase Sapphire Reserve follows at $795, then Citi Strata Elite at $595, and the Capital One Venture X is at $395.
 Each of them, however, offers credits toward purchases which can offset those fees.
-When evaluating which card is right for you, those credits should only be considered if you would have spent money on them anyway.
+Those credits should only be considered as a fee offset if you would have spent money on them anyway.
 For example, a monthly Uber credit should only be considered if you normally use Uber for transport.
 Taking Uber when you normally don’t, only to earn the credit, is NOT saving money.

-American Express boasts over $1,400 in available credits for their Platinum card, more than fully offsetting the annual cost of the card.
-Personally, I frequently use Uber and have the Disney bundle, and our family Saks bill easily tops the $50 semiannual credit, so we enjoy $540 in credits annually before considering the travel credits.
+American Express boasts over $3,500 in available credits, more than fully offsetting the annual cost of the card.
+Personally, I frequently dine at some of the local Resy restaurants, frequently use Uber, have the Disney bundle, and our family Saks bill easily tops the $50 semiannual credit, so we enjoy $892 in credits annually before considering the travel benefits.
 I can safely say I fully offset the cost of the card each year.

 With Capital One, the math is fairly easy.
 They offer a $300 credit for travel booked through Capital One Travel.
-I’m not normally a fan of the travel services for booking airfare or rental cars, but Capital One has put several layers of protection in place to ensure your flight price is competitive, and I find their hotel pricing to be competitive, and the treatment and perks associated with booking through the service are worth it.
-Combine the $300 credit with the annual bonus of 10,000 miles, which has a minimum value of $100, and the cost of the card is more than completely offset.
+I’m not normally a fan of the travel services for booking airfare or rental cars, but Capital One has put several layers of protection in place to ensure your flight and hotel prices are competitive, and the treatment and perks associated with booking through the service are worth it.
+Combine the $300 credit with the annual bonus of 10,000 miles, which has a minimum value of $100, and the cost of the card is completely offset.

 Citi boasts nearly $1,500 in value with their Strata Elite card.
 To use most of their credits, however, would require lifestyle changes for me.
 In other words, I would need to spend money I normally don’t to gain the hotel and the Blacklane credits.
 I might use the Splurge credit with Best Buy, but not with the other brands.
 So, in the end, I would recover very little of the annual fee.
 In my case, the credits for this card do not bring value like those of the others.